Use S-Function Target for Model or Subsystem

 analysis, to a checksum by calling the function

-checksum of the model or subsystem from which the S-function is generated.
+model or subsystem from which the S-function is generated.

 The code generator applies the subsystem and model checksums as follows: